top of page

 After I qualified as a counsellor, I worked for MIND for many years before setting up my private practice in 2010.
 In 2015 I took a break from counselling to grieve a significant personal loss.
 I am so focused on ensuring I do a good job for everyone I support; I knew stepping back and taking care of myself was necessary at that time.
 I couldn't have held another to the standard they deserved.
 After a year, I returned, and in 2018, I returned back to full-time private practice.
 Since then, we have navigated COVID-19, adapted to online and outdoor working while continuing my studies to become a PhD student and become recognised as a NCS Senior Accrtediated Practitioner (the highest standard of counselling professional).
 What ups and downs!

 As far as my neurodiversity?
 It was rather obvious and openly acknowledged that I had ADHD since I was a child.
 However, we did not have the information that we do now, and so we had little awareness of what that would mean regarding mental health, hormones, or academic burnout.
 Never mind the invisible navigation of being an unrecognised autistic girl.
 There is no doubt about it; my ADHD camouflaged my autism.
-But now, looking back, it was so very obvious if we had known what to look for, of course.
+But now, looking back, it was so very obvious, if we had known what to look for, of course.
 And so, like so many others, I am a late-diagnosed autistic person; I found out over ten years ago, and finding out and learning about what it means, who I am and how I now take care of myself has been a game changer.
 Like you, I have had to process how it could have been if I had known.
 So undoubtedly, I understand.

 bottom of page